 The X-T3’s Film Simulation modes offer rich, dense, natural-looking colours for JPEG shooters, and the expanded dynamic range option really does help prevent bright highlights burning out.
 The X-T3 adds a new Colour Chrome effect to improve the appearance of highly saturated colours, and a Warm Black/Cool Black adjustment to add depth to monochrome images.

-Unlike the pro-orientated X-H1, the X-T3 does not have in-body image stabilisation, but many Fujifilm lenses have have optical image stabilisation built in, so this may not prove to be an issue for many photographers.
+Unlike the new X-T4, the X-T3 does not have in-body image stabilisation, but many Fujifilm lenses have have optical image stabilisation built in, so this may not prove to be an issue for many photographers, and if you shoot video with a gimbal, in-body stabilisation may not be high on your list of priorities.

 The level of detail captured in the X-T3's shots is very impressive indeed.
 It uses an APS-C sensor rather than full frame, but the combination of its low-pass filter-free sensor design and Fujifilm’s top-quality X-mount lenses can produce outstanding results.